Introduction: Why Refund Disputes Happen So Often

 -

-Exchange only
+Exchanges only

 -

-Store credit instead of cash
+Store credit instead of cash refunds

 -